 What if an employer doesn't pay long service leave?

 - The application is heard in the Magistrates' Court and – if an order is made in the employee's favour – it may include an order that the payment be made with interest.

 - Industrial Relations Victoria is able to investigate claims of unpaid or underpaid long service leave entitlements and – with the authorisation of the Minister for Industrial Relations – pursue a prosecution in the Magistrates' Court for an offence under the LSL Act.

 - If an employer is found guilty of failing to pay a long service leave entitlement, the employer may be fined the appropriate penalty and may also have a criminal conviction recorded against them – there is also the possibility of an order being made that the employer be responsible for the legal costs of the prosecuting agency.

-If the employer is found guilty, the Court may also order that the employer pay his or her employee the money due to the employee, possibly with interest.
-The penalty for this offense is 20 penalty units for a natural person and 60 penalty units for a body corporate.
+- If the employer is found guilty, the Court may also order that the employer pay their employee the money due to the employee, possibly with interest – the penalty for this offense is 20 penalty units for a natural person and 60 penalty units for a body corporate.
 These penalties apply to each and every day during which the offence continues, which may result in a significant fine.

 - As it is difficult for an employee to prove that the employer's reason for the dismissal was to avoid their long service leave obligations, the Act provides a reverse onus of proof.
 So, where the employee can provide evidence that they were dismissed after they applied for leave or the dismissal took place whilst they were on leave, the employer must prove that the sacking was for some other lawful reason.